failure-driven/square-snippet-demo/BUGS.md

 - there is quite a lag when dragging the SWiF launch button around the screen, is this on puropse?
 - identiy site list has text over text in different page sizes

+## DONE

+- [x] alert color lost
-- name and sign out button are too close together in less than medium breakpoint
+- [x] name and sign out button are too close together in less than medium breakpoint